Clean Room and Classification: Summary of 4 Different Standards

 - International Organization for Standardization: ISO 14644-1

-- Europe: European Economic Commission (EEC)
+- Europe: European Union Standard (European Economic Commission (EEC))

-Let us see one by one.
+Let’s see one by one.

 FED STD 209E (FEDeral STandarD)